FainaD25/Delivery/README.md

 4. Access the database console at http://localhost:8080/h2-console/ JDBC URL: jdbc:h2:mem:testdb;DB_CLOSE_DELAY=-1
 username: sa
-leave the password field empty
+leave the password field empty <br>

+After running the application, the documentation can be seen at http://localhost:8080/swagger-ui.html